BrettlyCD/BrettlyCD.github.io/_posts/2023-08-06-text-to-sql-tool.md

 ### Additional Security Measures

 Proper data governance is the first priority in any production environment.
 One key thing I want to implement some features that will allow users to flag if they want to send query results to an LLM to analyze or only run the query on their local device.
-I also want to implement some safeguards to prevent users from accidentally running inapproporiate DDL statements.
+I also want to implement some safeguards to prevent users from accidentally running inappropriate DDL statements.

 ### Handling Token Limits